iclr-blogposts/2025/_posts/2025-05-07-steering-llms-behavior.md

 5. "Your answer should include a special symbol ^_^"
 6. "Act as if you forget anything about *the Bible*"

+Therefore, this technique seems to be more conducive to long-context text style transformation, and is powerless in short, intellectual modifications.
+This implies that CAV may not be well applied to knowledge editing tasks, perhaps because the concept here is too high-level to accurately locate the knowledge at the entity level.
 However, some interesting phenomena can also be found from these failures:

 1. Since Llama-3.1 itself cannot provide consistent responses to comparison instructions like x.11 and x.8 when x varies, it is impossible to determine whether the results of our steering are reasonable.
 We find that $$P_0=1\%$$ and $$P_0=99\%$$ let the model to give completely opposite results, which somewhat aligns with our expectations.
 Additionally, if $$P_0$$ is not set to such extreme values, it appears to have no steering effect.
 2. The two requirements "Every word in your response must be repeated twice" and "Your answer should include a special symbol ^_^" failed when we set the CAVs in the desired direction without explicitly asking for them in the instructions.
 But this doesn't mean that the extracted CAVs are useless.
 If we explicitly add these two requirements in the instructions and set the CAVs in the direction of not doing so, we can indeed disable the effect of the added prompts.
 To prove that this is not caused by other reasons, we conduct an ablation study using CAVs trained on other concepts, and the results confirm that the effect of disabling is indeed caused by the CAV trained on corresponding concept.